Italians in the United States before 1880

 The United States Declaration of Independence.
 In 1773–1785, Filippo Mazzei, a physician, philosopher, diplomat and author, published a pamphlet containing the phrase "All men are by nature equally free and independent", which may have inspired Thomas Jefferson in drafting the Declaration of Independence.

 The United States Capitol in Washington.
 In 1866 Constantino Brumidi completed the frescoed interior of the United States Capitol dome, and spent the rest of his life executing still other artworks to beautify the Capitol.

-Italians in America before 1880 included a number of explorers, starting with Christopher Columbus who discovered Puerto Rico on November 19, 1493.
+Italians in America before 1880 included a number of explorers, starting with Christopher Columbus who landed in Puerto Rico on November 19, 1493.
 There also were a few small settlements.
 The first Italian to be registered as residing in the area corresponding to the current U.S. was Pietro Cesare Alberti, commonly regarded as the first Italian American, a Venetian seaman who, in 1635, settled in the Dutch colony of New Amsterdam, what would eventually become New York City.
 Enrico Tonti, together with the French explorer René-Robert Cavelier, Sieur de La Salle, explored the Great Lakes region.
 Tonti founded the first European settlement in Illinois in 1679 and in Arkansas in 1683, known as Poste de Arkansea, making him "The Father of Arkansas".
 With LaSalle, he co-founded New Orleans, and was governor of the Louisiana Territory for the next 20 years.
 His brother Alfonso Tonti, with French explorer Antoine de la Mothe Cadillac, was the co-founder of Detroit in 1701, and was its acting colonial governor for 12 years.
 The Taliaferro family (originally Tagliaferro), believed to have roots in Venice, was one of the First Families to settle Virginia.